pietroborrello/constantine/README.md

 ## Getting Started

+Constantine is based on LLVM 9.
 Compile and install all the LLVM passes:

 ```bash
 ./install.sh